chanzuckerberg/miniwdl/docs/runner_reference.md

 ## Using NVIDIA GPU

-While `miniwdl` itself ignores GPU directives in a task’s `runtime` / `requirements` block, most scenarios with a local NVIDIA GPU will work with these steps:
+While `miniwdl` itself ignores GPU directives in a task’s  `requirements`/`runtime` block, most scenarios with a local NVIDIA GPU will work with these steps:

 1. Install the [NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html)
 2. Edit `/etc/docker/daemon.json` to add the top-level key `"default-runtime":"nvidia"`